ibm-ecosystem-engineering/envizi-workshop-2024/126-data-flow-automation-lab/readme.md

 For this exercise, refer the s3-configs.txt file updated by instructor

 2. Keep you input file in UDC format ready
-You can take the sample file from [files](./files/POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx) and update the content based on the data which you want to ingest
+You can take the sample file from [POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx](./files/POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx) and update the content based on the data which you want to ingest

-## Use Postman tool to load the Data into Envizi S3 Folder
+## 1. Use Postman tool to load the Data into Envizi S3 Folder

+<details><summary>CLICK ME</summary>

 1. Form the url  based on the details
    http://<bucket_name>.s3.amazonaws.com/<folder_name>/<file_name_with_extension>

    example:
    http://envizi-client-dataservice-us-prod.s3.amazonaws.com/client_dedd4566f2f247/POCAccountSetupandDataLoad_INbank_Co_All.XLSX